 Aggressive Fathers’ Rights Lawyers

-The Law Offices of Schlissel DeCorpo have more than thirty years experience aggressively fighting for the rights of the fathers we represent.
+The Law Offices of Schlissel DeCorpo have more than 45 years experience aggressively fighting for the rights of the fathers we represent.
 We deal with relocation problems, interstate abductions, international relocations and all other cases where the custodial parent seeks to move the child away from the locality where the father lives.

 In addition, our law firm represents fathers with regard to domestic violence cases in both the Criminal and Family Courts, orders of protection, allegations of child abuse and child neglect, as well as paternity issues and divorces.
 We also represent grandparents in grandparents’ rights cases.
 Call for a free consultation at 1-800-344-6431, 516-561-6645 or 718-350-2802.